iam2cryptic/Newton_Raphson_Assignment_Group_3/README.md

 ## Acknowledgements
 - Thanks to the open-source community for providing valuable resources and tools.
-- Special thanks to [Your Name] for developing this project.
+- Special thanks to Dr. Elvis Twumasi for inspiring the development of this project.